magepages/mpdocs/docs/frequently-bought-together/index.md

 ![FBT3](https://i.imgur.com/O69ziZX.png)

 - `Enable Frequently Bought Together` field: choose *Yes* to enable extension.
 Here some rough sketch how this module works.
-	- The Frequently Bought Together list is under the Product image and on the Product Descrition tab.
+	- The Frequently Bought Together list is under the Product image and on the Product Description tab.
   - There will be a horizontal line separating the list from the Product image.
   - Products included in the Frequently purchased together list are from the Related Products in the Backend.